-Exploring New Zealand in a campervan is a once in a lifetime experience; and one that YOU should take.
-If you are already in New Zealand or you are planning your upcoming dream holiday, then travelling around NZ in a campervan is definitely an option to consider.
-But before you start planning your big adventure there are a few points to consider before buying a campervan.
+Exploring New Zealand in a campervan is a once-in-a-lifetime experience; and one that YOU should take.
+If you are already in New Zealand or you are planning your upcoming dream holiday, then traveling around NZ in a campervan is definitely an option to consider.
+But before you start planning your big adventure, there are a few points to consider before buying a campervan.

 Before you make any big investments; it might be a good idea to weigh up the pros and cons of renting versus buying a campervan.
-If you only intend travelling for 6-8 weeks; then renting is definitely the way to go.
-However, if you have planned a trip that will exceed the 2 months mark then buying a campervan and selling it might be the right choice for you.
-Selling your newly-purchased campervan in peak season would probably see you making 100% of your money back but even in the winter months you might be surprised at the return you could receive.
+If you only intend to travel for 6-8 weeks; then renting is absolutely the way to go.
+However, if you have planned a trip that will exceed the 2 months mark, then buying a campervan and selling it might be the right choice for you.
+Selling your newly-purchased campervan in peak season would probably see you making 100% of your money back, but even in the winter months, you might be surprised at the return you could receive.

-Planning your trip should set the tone for your New Zealand adventure so we have compiled a guide to share the tips and basic points to consider to ensure you find the ideal campervan for you!
+Planning your trip should set the tone for your New Zealand adventure, so we have compiled a guide to share the tips and basic points to consider, ensuring you find the ideal campervan for you!

-Self-contained vehicles require a larger initial investment but prove to be the ultimate money-savers in the long run.
-These campervans give you the freedom to park and sleep in any free grounds in New Zealand without needing to consider the facilities on offer.
-For trips exceeding 2 months this is definitely something to consider.
+Self-contained vehicles require a larger initial investment, but prove to be the ultimate money-savers in the long run.
+These campervans give you the freedom to park and sleep on any free grounds in New Zealand without needing to consider the facilities on offer.
+For trips exceeding 2 months, this is definitely something to consider.

 While non-self-contained campervans are usually cheaper to buy, and also cheaper to run as they are generally on the smaller and more fuel-efficient scale, they do force you to consider where your evening stops will be and what facilities you would require in a camping ground.
-If you are a planning-fundi and enjoy a more structured holiday plan then this option might work well for you and your travelling team!
+If you are a planning to enjoy a more structured holiday plan, then this option might work well for you and your traveling team!

-Remember: If you are planning on selling your campervan during peak season the return will be proportionally similar to what you invested.
+Note: If you are planning on selling your campervan during peak season, the return will be proportionally similar to what you invested.

 2. Spend Some Time Looking for the Perfect Car Before You Arrive in New Zealand

-We recommend that you start looking for a car about a month before you arrive; remember that prices fluctuate according to the month of the year so if possible try look outside of peak times.
+We recommend that you start looking for a car about a month before you arrive; remember that prices fluctuate according to the month of the year, so if possible try to look outside peak times.
 This will ensure you find a good deal and will also guarantee that the car you want will be ready and waiting for you once you arrive.

-Note: You should do all these things before 5pm, take also into consideration that any mechanical check should be booked in advance or notice the workshop with at least a couple of hours before driving the car in, most of mechanics won’t take the car for a mechanical check without a prior booking.
+Note: You should do all these things before 5 pm, take also into consideration that any mechanical check should be booked in advance or notice the workshop at least a couple of hours before driving the car in, most mechanics won’t take the car for a mechanical check without a prior booking.

 4. WOF “The Legal Mechanical Requirements”